yaskevich/epigraphy/README.md

 Execute `npm install` in a project folder.

-#### Data importing

-1. Put ID of Google Spreadsheet document that is a data source into *docID* property of config file.
+#### Command line interface for data management

+To process the data run`node ./cli.js` with appropriate arguments

+1. `-l` or `--load` – load spreadsheet from Google.Disk
+2. `-j` or `--json` – import JSON file into database
+3. `-d` or `--desc` – import descriptions into database
+4. `-g` or `--google` – call №1 and №2 sequentially
+5. `-a`, `--all` – perform all tasks:  №1, №2 and №3

+Additional flag:

+`-v`, `--verbose` – verbose output

+To update the data from Google Spreadsheet use `node cli.js -g`

+To make full import use `node cli.js -a`

+To successfully run importing tasks, one has to provide

+1. valid config file
-2. Generate Google Token (JWT) for web-service, *keyFile* property in config (path to file).
-3. Share the spreadsheet with the user who owns the token.
+2. JWT token: generate Google Token (JWT) for web-service (*keyFile* property as path to file in config) and share the spreadsheet with the Google user who owns the token.
-4. Run the scripts:

-- `node scripts/download-sheets.js`: gets data from Google Spreadsheets  API.
-JWT token must be provided.
-- `node scripts/import-sheets.js`: takes JSON of a spreadsheet and converts it into SQLite database.
-Mapping tables for field names and their respective SQL column codes have to be provided – as CSV files.
-Currently used mappings are in [scripts](/scripts/) directory of this repository.
+3. mappings: mapping tables for field names and their respective SQL column codes have to be provided – as CSV files.
+Currently used mappings are in [mappings](/mappings/) directory of this repository.

-- `node scripts/process-descriptions.js`: content of `data` folder is imported as an additional table containing detailed descriptions of objects related by their CIR codes.
-Currently data are [here](https://github.com/yaskevich/epidata/).
+Descriptions files are [here](https://github.com/yaskevich/epidata/), but for importing they have to be put into `data` directory next to `cli.js` Content of `data` is imported as an additional table containing detailed descriptions of objects related by their CIR codes.

+#### Before start

+Make sure that you provide variables USER_ID and USER_PASSWORD either in dotenv config file in root directory, or pass them with shell.
+They are used to allow administrator to log in.
+Currently, access to the project is limited via authorization interface.

 #### Running the application